Cejkis-zz/Nonogram3/README.md

 There are several example inputs attached.

 ## Usage
 Application is controlled by command line parameters.

+use these paramters:
+par, ser - to turn on CUDA computation. par and ser means whether individual's fitness will be computed in parallel or serially.
+Serial is faster.
+Default: CPU will be used viz - turn vizualization on.
+Default: off.
+CPU only bin - use binary individual.
+Default: Smart representation.
+GPU uses only binary. dc - use deterministic crowding.
+Default: normal evolution.
+CPU onlu. integer number - if it's lower than 50, it will be used as number of SMP's.
+If it's higher, it will be used as number of generations.
+Default: 2 SMP's and 10000 generations
+Every string that doesn't match these will be used as a path to input file of puzzle.

 Example: java -jar Nonogram.jar inputs/40x40.txt 4 par 1000"

-First is path to the puzzle (must be in specific format, see examples) Number od used CUDA multiprocessors (default is 2) Computational mode ('cpu' - cpu computation, 'ser' - serial computation of fitness on gpu, 'par' - parallel computation of fitness on gpu)